Jobs and Talent — 8 min

 In particular, many companies fall foul in areas such as:

-To avoid these issues, it’s advisable to partner with a global HR provider that has local, on-the-ground expertise in the countries you’re hiring in, and which constantly monitors for changes and developments in local labor and tax laws.
+To avoid these issues, it’s advisable to partner with a global HR provider that has local, on-the-ground expertise in the countries you’re hiring in and that constantly monitors for changes and developments in local labor and tax laws.

 Unfortunately, HR compliance isn’t a “set it and forget it” process.
 You need to regularly monitor legislation to stay compliant, especially if you’re operating in more than one country.